 Supporting a dishonorable man whose policies have contributed to the expansion of human flourishing–– in our country and others–– has less to do with an unquenched thirst for power or influence and more to do with helping “our suffering neighbors.”

 Consequently, does supporting policies that lead to an improved quality of life precipitate a loss of religious/Christian integrity?
 Isn’t remaining silent and unmoved in this regard–– withholding support for preferential policies of a disliked president–– a collaboration with the depreciation of human life?

 What about the alternative– supporting a disreputable man whose policies would compound the conditions that subvert human flourishing?
 How is this more honorable?
 Doesn’t this also make one an accomplice to sustained suffering while compromising Christian integrity?

 He then says, “I say these things not to shame my brothers and sisters who feel otherwise but so that they can understand my heart.
 I believe the evangelical alignment with the Trump administration has advanced the kingdoms of men but not the kingdom of God.”

-I think it’s so people know his heart and to distance himself from those who he shames.
+I think it’s so people know his heart, which distances him from those he shames.

 However, this overly broad statement deliberately ignores some of the administration’s meaningful achievements.
 Do members of the Church Remnant think the following are only advancing ‘the kingdoms of men’?